DaniSpain/Salesforce-Commerce-on-Core/lwrGenericRelated/README.md

 (***) This is the base URL you can set into Experience Cloud inside the page settings, for instace if the child object is a product, the default base URL is “product”
 The following is the example with the Cross Sell Recommendation And the following is by using a custom Product_Designer Relationship

-FROM THE PDP
-FROM THE DESIGNER DETAIL PAGE